4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

 Even though contact does not involve several physics directly, they can be treated as a coupled problem:

-- Contact with penalty: basically still solid mechanics (probably a bit more ill-conditioned)
+- Contact with penalty: basically still a solid mechanics problem, probably just a bit more ill-conditioned
 - Contact with lagrange multipliers: There is a block structure in the system.
   If an iterative solver is used, the preconditioner needs to know about it.